gwu-libraries/sfm-ui/docs/userguide.rst

 Each collection either gathers posts from individual accounts or gathers posts based on search criteria.

-Collections are contained in **Collection Sets**.
-While Collection Sets sometimes only include one collection, sets can be used to organize all of the data from a single project or archive--for example, a Collection Set about a band might include a collection of the Twitter user timelines of each band member, a collection of the band's Flickr, and a Twitter Filter collection of tweets that use the band's hashtag.
+Collections are contained in **collection sets**.
+While collection sets sometimes only include one collection, sets can be used to organize all of the data from a single project or archive--for example, a collection set about a band might include a collection of the Twitter user timelines of each band member, a collection of the band's Flickr, and a Twitter Filter collection of tweets that use the band's hashtag.